Sarztak/Enhancing-Trustworthy-AI-in-Chest-X-ray-Classification/README.md

 #### **What is MC Dropout?**

 - **Dropout:**
   Dropout is traditionally used to reduce over fitting in neural network.
-The main idea is that by randomly turning off(setting the weights to zero) neurons in a layer we force the model to consider other neurons to solve the problem.
+The main idea is that by randomly turning off (setting the weights to zero) neurons in a layer we force the model to consider other ways to solve the problem.
 Therefore, the model is no longer dependent on just a small subset of neurons for prediction.

 - **MC Dropout:**
   However, we can also use the randomness in the Dropout to induce stocasticity in the output during prediction.Thus MC Dropout is a technique that leverages dropout during inference to approximate Bayesian uncertainty.